oreximus/learnings/InformationTechnology/AI/pi_coding_agent.md

     - This combined with the rich context window of the pi-fork extension creates a rich re-callable memory system that stays relevant no matter how many weeks you have been using the same session nor the compactions it have withstand.
+    - Useful commands, once it's running: **FROM SOURCE #3 AND #4**:
+        - `Memory counts, drift, pool pressure, worker state, last errors`:
+        ```
+        /om:status
+        ```
+        - Shows + copies current visible memory
+        ```
+        om:view
+        ```
+        - Full memory state (visible memory can be empty before the first V3 compaction -- use this to check what's actually recorded)
+        ```
+        om:view full
+        ```
+        - Pulls original source evidence for a specific observation/reflection id
+        ```
+        recall <id>
+        ```

+        > One important note: you're mid-upgrade territory
+        - **V3 rewrite** that is not backward-compatible with V2.
+If you (or a prior config) used V2 settings, they'll be silently ignored (V3 falls back to defaults, not an error) - so check your settings against the migration table in the doc (e.g. `observationThresholdTokens` -> `observeAfterTokens`, -> `compactionModel` -> `model`, etc.), and start a fresh Pi session after upgrading, since existing sessions may still be showing old V2-era compaction text until a new V3 compaction runs.

 - [pi-minimal-subagent](https://github.com/elpapi42/pi-minimal-subagent): we use this to enable 2 subagents: the ***"advisor"*** (concept copied from claude code) and the ***"reviewer"***.